 - Please upload the completed forms and supporting documents.
 Any forms that require a signature must be signed before being scanned.
 Only .pdf or .tiff files can be accepted.

 - Please indicate "Re: Summer Studies" on the front of the envelope.

 Once you have submitted your forms and legal documents, you will receive an email from Enrolment Services in approximately 2-3 business days indicating your McGill ID number and instructions on how to log into Minerva, McGill's online student interface, to register for your courses.
 If your registration package is incomplete, Enrolment Services will email you indicating what is missing.
 If you wish to check the status of your registration package, you may contact McGill Service Point at 514-398-7878 or submit on online query at http://www.mcgill.ca/students/servicepoint/contactus

-- Graduate courses: Students must register with the Graduate and Postdoctoral Studies Office and submit an application via uapply.
+- Graduate courses (600+ level courses): Students wishing to take a Graduate level course must register with the Graduate and Postdoctoral Studies Office and submit an application via uapply.

 - Dropping courses: Students are responsible for all courses in which they are registered unless they formally drop these courses using Minerva before the deadline date.
 It is not sufficient to notify the instructor or cease to attend lectures.
 Please see the section on Course Drop & Withdrawal for more information.

 - Restrictions: Registration restrictions for certain courses are listed in the Calendar—please note them before using Minerva.

 - Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the F.A.Q.
 (Frequently Asked Questions) section and instructions at the Minerva for Students website.
 If you are still having problems using Minerva, please contact the Minerva Help Line at 514-398-7878.